The Lucky Penny Program

 • Hardcover print edition and eBook edition

-Participants receive a comprehensive, start-to-finish traditional publishing experience, including:
+Participants receive a comprehensive, start-to-finish mentorship that ends with a traditional publishing experience, including:

 • 1:1 manuscript coaching and development